Charles I, Duke of Brunswick-Wolfenbüttel: Life

 Charles attempted to promote the economic development of his state; for example, he founded the Fürstenberg Porcelain Company, and he installed mandatory fire insurance.
 However, he did not manage to keep the state finances in check.
 As a consequence, in 1773 his eldest son Charles William Ferdinand took over government.

 When the American Revolution began in 1775, Prince Charles saw an opportunity to replenish the duchy's treasury by renting its army to Great Britain.
-In 1776, Duke Charles signed a treaty with his cousin George III of the United Kingdom to supply troops for service with the British armies in America.
+In 1776, Duke Charles signed a treaty with his cousin George III of Great Britain to supply troops for service with the British armies in America.
 4,000 soldiers were dispatched under General Friedrich Adolf Riedesel.
 The Brunswick troops fought in General John Burgoyne's army at the Battles of Saratoga (1777), where they were taken prisoner as part of the Convention Army.
 Although the terms of surrender allowed the troops to return to Europe, the American Continental Congress cancelled the convention.
 The Convention Army was held prisoner in America until the war ended in 1783.

 Marriage and children

-In 1733, Charles married Philippine Charlotte, daughter of King Frederick William I of Prussia.
+In 1733, Charles married Philippine Charlotte, daughter of King Frederick William I of Prussia and sister of Frederick the Great.
 They had the following children that reached adulthood: